Sergio Aguero could be fit to face Real Madrid, hints Pep Guardiola

 The Manchester City striker has been out since having knee surgery last month and was expected to miss the August 7 clash in the Champions League.

+The club were instead hoping the 32-year-old, who has scored 23 goals this season, would recover in time to play some part in the latter stages should City reach the newly-arranged last-eight tournament in Portugal.

+It is still thought unlikely Aguero will line up against Madrid – certainly from the start – but the Argentinian does seem to be making good progress in his recovery.

-Speaking at a press conference on Friday, Guardiola said: “I think against Madrid everyone will be fit, apart from (Benjamin) Mendy, who is suspended.
-The other ones are fit.”
+Guardiola said at a press conference: “I think against Madrid everyone will be fit, except (Benjamin) Mendy, who is suspended.
+The other ones are fit.

-Aguero, who has scored 23 goals this season, limped out of City’s 5-0 victory over Burnley on June 22.
-That was City’s first game after the resumption of the Premier League following the Covid-19 stoppage.

-He underwent surgery in Barcelona within days and, while Guardiola expressed hope Aguero might be fit for the latter stages of the Champions League, he described playing in the Madrid game as “impossible”.
+“I think in two weeks – except for a disaster in a training session that is hopefully not going to happen – everyone will be fit and we’re going to count on the senior guys for this game.”

+City wrap up their Premier League programme against Norwich at home on Sunday.

 Most Read